MtScience/Pagers/README.md

 # Pagers

-A little project that contains two simple programs for rearranging page numbers of typeset books for printing—making books is a hobby of mine.
+A little project that contains three simple programs for rearranging page numbers of typeset books for printing—making books is a hobby of mine.
 Originally written in Lua, later translated to Haskell and Python 3 as exercises.

 ## The principle